 - The third will be to choose defensive assets, meaning companies having solid fundamentals.

-My two favorite ETFs I buy during a bear market
+My three favorite ETFs that I buy during a bear market

-My two preferred ETFs are the only ones that correspond to the previous prudential rules.
-It is the “iShares STOXX Europe 600 Personal & Household Goods UCITS ETF (DE)” and the “iShares STOXX Europe 600 Food & Beverage UCITS ETF (DE)“.
+My three preferred ETFs are the only ones that correspond to the previous prudential rules.
+It is the “iShares STOXX Europe 600 Personal & Household Goods“, the “iShares MSCI World Consumer Staples“, and the “iShares STOXX Europe 600 Food & Beverage“.

 Composition of the ETFs